-Personalities with primary MYSTIQUE trigger reveal a fraction of themselves and their processes.
+Personalities with primary MYSTIQUE Advantage reveal a fraction of themselves and their processes.

 These people are intelligent strategic thinkers.
 Deliberate and thoughtful in what they divulge, they teach others to place a premium on what they actually reveal. (“What is she really thinking?”
 “What insight bubbles under the surface?”)
 These personalities are generally:

 Because these personalities usually avoid the limelight, and don't showcase themselves, they can be misunderstood.
 By understanding the premium value that MYSTIQUE people bring to a process, the more an organization can benefit.

 Although they are independent, MYSTIQUE employees can work brilliantly with others when managers help them harness their natural fascination abilities.